meldurson/AllTameable/README.md

 * Can breed Humans added by RRRNPC
 * Can breed different creatures together (mainly useful for humans with male/female variants)
 * Can tame passive creatures such as Deer (or others added by mods such as Horems Wildlife)
-* Can breed Seekers and have Seeker Broods as Offspring
+* Can have specific offspring depending on mates
 * Can set Trades for instant taming